mist-devel/mist-binaries/cores/ql/readme.md

 ## Commands to get started

 There's a comprehensive [User Manual](https://archive.org/details/sinclair-ql-user-guide) that came with the QL that is worth reading.
-[Toolkit-2](http://www.dilwyn.me.uk/pe/TK2.pdf) contains the important command to manipulate files and drives.
+[Toolkit-2](http://www.dilwyn.me.uk/pe/TK2.pdf) contains the important commands to manipulate files and drives.

 After starting the computer, select a microdrive MDV in the OSD: